hengkit/bluenose/practicum/01-framing.md

 5. Test the rabbet with scrap plank material.
 6. Check the angle at several stations.
 7. Do not deepen the rabbet to rescue a poorly fitted plank.

+## 4. Installing the Sternpost

+1. Dry-fit the sternpost to the keel.
+2. Compare its profile with the plan.
+3. Check centerline alignment.
+4. Glue.
+5. Recheck after cure.

 ### QC